Gibbons-Lab/manuals-and-policies/diversity_equity_and_inclusion.md

 ### Values

 Our lab holds diversity, equity, and inclusion as core values and is committed to upholding them.
-Diversity includes, but is not limited to, considering race, ethnicity, sexuality, gender identity, socioeconomic, national or cultural origins, religion, political beliefs, different abilities, neurodiversity, and lifestyle.
+Dimensions of diversity include, but are not limited to, race, ethnicity, sexuality, gender identity, socioeconomic, national or cultural origins, religion, political beliefs, different abilities, neurodiversity, and lifestyle.
 We will not tolerate any type of discrimination or bigotry.